Ample Spheres of Yew: Topiary as Guide and Co-existent

-Western ideology has long upheld a binary designed to keep the powerful safe, fed and pleasured: on the one side, humans, and on the other, everything else.
-This “everything else” largely consists of resources to be exploited for economic and material gain, and of “nature”—a world of landscapes and creatures untouched by the human hand, a source of pleasure, comfort, and retreat.
-These are both distancing concepts, predicated on separation and hierarchy between humans and our companions in Earthly existence.
-These ideas are implicated in the twin forces of colonialism and capitalism, wielded as tools that enable exploitation.
-Conceptions of the nonhuman as resource grants permission for wealth-building via extraction and control, while ideas of “nature” insulate us from the destructive consequences of these actions, reassuring us with visions of a pristine, untouched world “out there.”
+Western ideology has long upheld a binary designed to keep the powerful and well-provided-for safe, fed and pleasured: on the one side, humans, and on the other, everything else.
+This “everything else” largely consists of resources to be exploited for economic and material gain, and of “nature”–a world of landscapes and creatures untouched by the human hand, a source of pleasure, comfort, and retreat.
+Both of these are distancing concepts, predicated on an ontology of separation and hierarchy between humans and our companions in Earthly existence.
+These ideas are implicated in the twin forces of colonialism and capitalism, wielded by them as tools that justify and enable exploitation.
+Conceptions of the nonhuman as resource grants permission for wealth-building via extraction and control, while ideas of “nature” insulate us from the destructive consequences of these actions, reassuring us with a vision of a world “out there,” pristine and untouched.

 So much of contemporary landscape architecture deals with the project of remediating, naturalizing or covering up the impacts of the built environment.
-The dominant aesthetic paradigm represented in this work is rooted in the replication of a “nature’” undisrupted by the human hand.
+The dominant aesthetic paradigm represented in this work is rooted in the visual replication of a “nature’” undisrupted by the human hand.
 Ironically, these landscapes are often constructed atop layers of geofabrics, planted in engineered soils bejeweled with hydrogels, and fed through snaking polyethylene irrigation systems.
-What happens under the ground is, in many ways, more honest about the entanglements that characterize our day than the curated image above.
-Practices that camouflage the inherent constructedness of the landscape blind us to the complex, interconnected mesh of systems and agents that make up our world—a web to which we must actively learn to attune.
+What happens under the ground is, in many ways, more honest about the pervasive, messy bisque of entanglements that characterize our day than the curated image above it.
+The practice of tucking away the underbelly and centering on the perfectly curated image of “nature” at grade is not helping us tap into the reality of our current moment.
+Practices that camouflage the inherent constructedness of the landscape blind us to the complex, interconnected mesh of systems and agents that make up our world–a web we must actively learn to attune to.

 Instead, in this essay we champion the use of alternative aesthetic paradigms within the landscape arts that can guide us in the task of awakening to and living with the material promiscuity that marks this new era.
-One such paradigm already holds potential to fill this role, though today it is mostly relegated to historical gardens, suburban front yards, or the home decorating aisles of department stores.
+One such paradigm already holds potential to fill this role, though today it is mostly relegated to historical gardens, the front yards of those wishing to emulate the sophistication it once stood for, or, enshrined in polymers, the home decorating aisles of chain department stores.
 We speak, of course, of topiary.

-While it is true that traditional topiary is rooted in practices of domination, its embrace of material promiscuity reveals its potential as a gardening practice for the current age.
+While it is true that traditional topiary is rooted in practices of domination, its embrace of material promiscuity reveals great potential for a reinvigoration of this art form as an ornamental gardening practice for the current age.
 Topiary offers us an entry point into a space where binaries of plant/human, natural/artificial, synthetic/organic can blur.
-We propose topiary as a queer-affirming space that does not attempt to resolve the categories it more firmly belongs to, but maintains its ambiguity as a point of celebration.
-As an interspecies conversational practice, topiary can bring us into a deeper relationship with plants, with synthetics, and with ourselves as ecological creatures.
+We propose topiary as a queer-affirming space that heartily embraces the disillusion of these binaries.
+It does not attempt to resolve the categories it more firmly belongs to, and in fact maintains its ambiguity as a point of celebration and power.
+As an art form and practice that occurs between humans and plants, the topiary is ripe with potential to bring us into a place of a deeper relationship with plants, with the nonhuman, and with ourselves as ecological creatures.

 In order to tap into its potency, though, we must redefine our cultural relationship to topiary from one of domination to one of intimacy and co-creation.
-Rather than denoting a prescribed outcome of the plant’s form, this allows for a dialogue to unravel between plant and sculptor, inviting a dynamic of mutual pushing and pulling, and embracing an expanded material spectrum beyond plant matter and plastics.
+This means that rather than denoting a prescribed outcome of the plant’s form, allowing for a dialogue to unravel between plant and sculptor; making space for imperfection and uncertainty instead of sticking to a script; inviting a dynamic of mutual pushing and pulling; embracing an expanded material spectrum beyond plant matter and plastics.

 Imagine this: you are picnicking on a blanket in a park.
-Mutant topiary forms punctuate the lawn around you—towering, green obelisks with rogue branches emerging from smooth, shaved planes.
+The land surrounding you is dotted with mutant topiary forms–towering, green obelisks with rogue branches emerging from smooth, shaved planes.
 Lying at the foot of one of their bodies, you reach your hand to caress the ample spheres of yew at its base.
 Your eyes find that they soon give way to smaller spheres of moss-encrusted polymeric foams.
 Your gaze and the creature both reach evenly towards our new strange sky.